ClarkSource/k8t/README.md

 ### generate files

-The **--variant** flag will load variables from a directory.
+The **--cluster** flag will load variables from a directory.
 By default the file **default.yaml** in that directory will be loaded, however an environment can be specified with **--environment**.

 ```
-$ kinja gen platform/ --variant cluster1.fragwilhelm.de --environment staging
+$ kinja gen platform/ --cluster cluster1 --environment staging
 ```

 Additionally kinja will attempt to load a file **defaults.yaml** in the root directory.
-This way a set of default variables can be specified and selectively overriden via variant and environment.
+This way a set of default variables can be specified and selectively overriden via cluster and environment.

 Additional values can be given via flag **--value-file** in the form of a file or **--value KEY VALUE**, both can be supplied multiple times.